 Ski bindings (Marker Griffon DIN closeup)

-DIN setting on the toe piece of our Marker Griffon 13s
+DIN setting on the toe piece of our Marker Griffon 13s | Credit: Switchback Travel

-For DIN recommendations, let us start by clarifying that even the charts put together by respected retailers like Evo, Skis.com, or Backcountry are not a replacement for going into a ski shop.
+For DIN recommendations, let us start by clarifying that even the charts put together by respected retailers like Evo, REI, or Backcountry are not a replacement for going into a ski shop.
 Our take is that if you’re not qualified and it’s a safety item, let the pros take care of it for you.
-Tools like the Professional DIN Calculator can help you estimate your DIN setting by compiling information like age, weight, height, boot sole length, and ability level; when shopping for your right setup, it’s a great idea to use this to ballpark your necessary DIN range.
+Tools like the Professional DIN Calculator can help you estimate your DIN setting by compiling information like age, weight, height, boot sole length, and ability level.
+When shopping for your right setup, it’s a great idea to use this to ballpark your necessary DIN range.
 Finally, it’s best to choose a binding that doesn’t put you at the maximum DIN setting right off the bat (e.g., don’t get a 12-DIN binding if you’re planning on setting it at 12).
 You’ll want to have a little wiggle room to make adjustments once you spend some time on your new sticks.

-DIN can be adjusted on both the toe and heel pieces
+DIN can be adjusted on both the toe and heel pieces | Credit: Jason Hummel

 Elastic Travel

-Elastic travel is less marketed than DIN, but equally as important.
+Elastic travel is less marketed than DIN but equally as important.
 It comes into play after the initial force has been applied and the boot has moved in the binding (in other words, the release has been triggered).
 Specified in millimeters, a binding’s elasticity describes how far the boot can travel away from center before releasing completely.
 A higher elasticity denotes more “give,” which translates to more impact absorption and less unwanted prerelease.

 As expected, there’s an important interplay between the release value and elastic travel: With a good amount of elasticity, even aggressive skiers can set a relatively low release value—thus guarding against injury—while still avoiding premature ejection.
-Case in point is the Look Pivot, a binding that has gained legendary status amongst hard-charging freeriders.
+A case in point is the Look Pivot, a binding that has gained legendary status amongst hard-charging freeriders.
 The Pivot is known for its swiveling heel piece that provides industry-leading elastic travel, which provides the shock absorption needed to save your legs without losing your skis each time you fall or take a hard turn.
-In general, you’ll spend up for the added tech that leads to more elasticity, but the tradeoff is worth it for those who want the best balance of performance and safety.
+In general, you’ll spend up for the added tech that leads to more elasticity, but the trade-off is worth it for those who want the best balance of performance and safety.

 Skiing aggressively in-bounds (ski bindings)

-Bindings with high elasticity offer great shock absorption for aggressive skiers
+Bindings with high elasticity offer great shock absorption for aggressive skiers | Credit: Jason Hummel

 Boot Sole Compatibility